 Give thanks for the harvest all month long by enjoying the bounty of fall (arguably the best season of the year!).
-Farmers’ markets and grocery stores will be decked out in seasonal colours thanks to all the fresh pumpkins and winter squash that’s starting to peak now.
+Farmers’ markets and grocery stores will be decked out in seasonal colours thanks to all the fresh pumpkins and winter squash that are starting to peak now.
 Beyond gourds, you can enjoy fresh apples, pears and cranberries, and be sure to take advantage of the tail-end of corn and tomato season.
 Here’s what fruits and veggies you should most definitely eat (and cook and bake with) this October.

 Pick-your-own apples at a local apple orchard, or grab some local fruit from your nearest farmers’ market or supermarket.
 However you get your apples, be sure to make something delicious with your haul.